Arizona BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+If you haven't used BetMGM before but have been wanting to give it a try, getting registered is easy.
+First, use your computer, phone, or mobile device to sign up, and make sure you have a method of payment ready to make your first deposit.
+Then just click our link and let the BetMGM site or app walk you through the sign-up process.

-Looking to bet on a game but don't know where to start?
+Looking to bet on a game today but don't know where to start?
 Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams will win.
-Simple as that!
-And if they do, and you bet $10 on odds of +110, you'd get $21 back.
-There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.
+A moneyline bet means that you think the team you bet on will win, simple as that!
+And if they do, and you bet $10 with odds of -110, you'd get $19 back.

-Although it can be a bit more complicated, betting against the point spread can offer a bigger payout or better chance to win in certain circumstances.
+While it can be a bit more complicated, betting against the point spread can provide a bigger payout or better chance to win in certain circumstances.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the bet.
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the wager.

-Betting on the over/under, or point total, is a much simpler way to bet.
-Just pick whether you think the combined score of both teams will be above or below a particular number at the end of the game.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
+Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!

 - League: NFL